Welcome to today's edition of the Rush 24-7 podcast.

 Does he look smaller to you?

-He he he he looks like he's shrinking.
+He looks like he's shrinking.

 I've always thought he looked small and cold.

-That's the man child in chief.
+The man child in chief.

 Yeah.

-He is Okay, so you like the deal.
+Okay, so you like the deal.

 What do you like about the deal?

-He he's he's having to talk to them.
+He's having to talk to them.

-After what, two years in office?
+After, what, two years in office?

-He's finally he's finally recognizing So we could say that you like the deal because you think Obama had to eat it.
+So we could say that you like the deal because you think Obama had to eat it.

 He had to eat it big time.